top of page

 Managing the cooperative finances is the role of the Administrator(s), with guidelines and rules set out in the statutes and internal regulations.

-There is a cooperative bank account and we manage the coop money in a few different budgets and accounts.
+There is a cooperative bank account and we manage the coop money within a few different budgets and accounts.
 For example, there is a legal requirement to maintain a reserve account for use if we go into debt, and one for buying back the shares of members who leave the coop.

 A development plan and budget is made each year with all the members of the coop.
 The Administrator(s) have some autonomy, but are required to consult all the members if they need to go outside the boundaries of the agreed budgets.